Points of Interest

 BEATTY MUSEUM--The Beatty Museum and Historical Society that you will visit today is only the latest in what seems like an ever evolving effort to preserve the history of the town, the county, and the Bullfrog Mining District.
 Began by three women of Beatty, who had “played in Rhyolite and roamed the hills of the Bullfrog Mining District,” the first museum, established in 1995, was just a small cottage.
 The collection of documents, books, photos and other artifacts has grown into its current home on Beatty’s Main Street.
 The latest edition to the museum is an outdoor display of equipment used in the old mining district.
 The Beatty Museum and Historical Society is open Monday through Sunday, from 10 AM to 4 PM.
 Phone: 775-553-2303.
 Follow the link above to visit the Beatty Museum site.

 Bailey’s Hot Springs, a former railroad depot (once known as Hicks Hot Springs), was built around 1905.
 In 1907 Bailey’s became a watering stop for the Bullfrog-Goldfield line, and the first baby born in the district, a little girl, was born here.
 Today there are three private bath houses available, seven days a week with temperatures ranging from 100 to 108 degrees.
 There is also a RV park on site with 14 RV spaces.
+They have an area where two buffalo and llama's graze.
+Don't worry, a shelter is provided for them all year.
 Phone: 775-553-2395

 The Swiss Cheese Outcropping-- This unusual rock formation can be found a few miles outside of Beatty, near the Mudmound.
 Filled with holes this outcropping is an interesting place to explore.
 You might choose to camp in the area protected by this formation, and you just might be treated to a sighting of a bighorn sheep.